DZRJ-AM

-DZRJ (810 AM) Radyo Bandido is a radio station owned and operated by Rajah Broadcasting Network through its licensee Free Air Broadcasting Network, Inc. Its studio is located at the 2nd Floor, Ventures Building 1, General Luna St. cor.
-Makati Ave., Poblacion, Makati, while its transmitter is located along KM 21, Quirino Highway, Brgy.
-Pasong Putik, Novaliches, Quezon City.
+DZRJ (810 AM) Radyo Bandido is a radio station owned and operated by Rajah Broadcasting Network through its licensee Free Air Broadcasting Network, Inc. Its studio is located at the 2nd Floor, Ventures I Building, Makati Avenue corner General Luna Street, Barangay Poblacion, Makati, while its transmitter is located along Km.
+21 Quirino Highway, Barangay Pasong Putik, Novaliches, Quezon City.

 History

-1963 - 1986: Boss Radio
+1963–1986: Boss Radio

-In 1963, the 17-year-old Ramon "RJ" Jacinto started operating the station in the backyard of his house together with his classmates from Ateneo.
-Originally broadcast on the frequency of 770 kHz, it carried the tagline, "DzRJ: Boss Radio", which later evolved into "DzRJ, The Rock of Manila" as it hosted a daily show called "Pinoy Rock 'n' Rhythm" (later shortened to "Pinoy Rock"), which was conceived by DzRJ's original station manager, Alan Austria ("Double-A") and its program director, Emil Quinto ("Charlie Brown").
-DzRJ's radio personalities, the "Bossmen", then the "RockJocks", became celebrities in Manila's counterculture.
+In 1963, the 17-year-old Ramon "RJ" Jacinto started operating the station in the backyard of his house together with his classmates from Ateneo de Manila University.
+Originally broadcast on the frequency of 780 kHz, it carried the tagline, "DzRJ: Boss Radio", which later evolved into "DzRJ, The Rock of Manila" as it hosted a daily show called "Pinoy Rock 'n' Rhythm" (later shortened to "Pinoy Rock"), which was conceived by DzRJ's original station manager, Alan Austria ("Double-A") and its program director, Emil Quinto ("Charlie Brown").
+DZRJ's radio personalities, the "Bossmen", then the "RockJocks", became celebrities in Manila's counterculture.